 In most real-world problems, the process of computing the loss (using the cost function) and performing gradient descent is iterated multiple times until the loss is fully minimized.
 This whole process is collectively called model training.

-Predicting using the model
+Predicting using the Simple Linear Regression model

 Once the model is successfully trained, the best fitting values of and are obtained.
 Using these values, we can then predict any other target values (Salary) based on the value of the feature (Years of Experience).